Acupuncture

 Where can I get further information?

-If you have any questions, need further information, or experience any side effects, please speak to your physiotherapist.
+If you have any questions, need further information, or have any side effects, please speak to your therapist.

 There are also some useful websites you may wish to visit.